andock/andock/docs/getting-started/cloud.md

-# Test Andock on a Cloud Box
+# Test Andock on a cloud box
 ## Cloud installation
-The easiest way to test <b>Andock</b> is to create a cloud box on any cloud provider which supports Ubuntu and docker.
+The easiest way to test <b>Andock</b> is to create a cloud box on any cloud provider which fulfills the [system requirements](system-requirements.md).

-After that point a wildcard domain to your new server.
+Point a wildcard domain to your new server and check out the [Andock demo project](https://github.com/andock/demo-project) on your local machine.

-Please check [system requirements](system-requirements.md) before you setup the server.

-After that check out [Andock demo project](https://github.com/andock/demo-project)
 ```
 git clone https://github.com/andock/demo-project.git
 ```